Is there a super-selection rule in quantum cosmology?: Discarding negative frequencies solutions in quantum cosmology

 and we quote verbatim from \cite{ash1}:`` both these operators preserve the positive and negative frequency subspaces.
 Since they constitute a complete family of Dirac observables, we have {\it{superselection}}.
 In quantum theory we can restrict ourselves to one superselected sector.
 We focus on the positive frequency sector, and from now on, drop the suffix $+$.''

 The restriction to positive frequencies sector through a type of ``super-selection rule'' allows build a Hilbert space ``physical'' which is the space of wave functions of positive frequency with finite norm (the norm given by equation (3.15) of \cite{ash1}).
 This may be correct from a mathematical point of view, especially because it allows to show that the evolution WDW does not resolve the singularity (section III B of \cite{ash1}).
-However, from the physical point of view does not seem a good path to follow as this procedure have lost important physical characteristics associated with the existence of negative frequency solutions, as we are going to show in the next section.
-Furthermore, the question of resolution WDW as is presented in \cite{ash1}, seems to depend on the inclusion or non-inclusion of the negative frequencies.
+However, in addition to the fact that the issue of the WDW singularity resolution, as presented in \cite{ash1}, seems to depend on the inclusion or not inclusion of negative frequencies, it does not seem like a good way to follow as this procedure makes loss of important physics characteristics associated with the existence of negative frequency solutions, as we are going to show in section IV.